1st Maine Cavalry Regiment: Initial contact

 At 16:00, Hatch realized his command was surrounded when messengers sent to contact Banks' retreating wagon train returned with news that the Valley Pike was blocked by wagons and manned by rebels.
-Hatch said to LTC Douty, "We must cut our way through."
+Hatch said to Lt.
+Col. Douty, "We must cut our way through."
 This was the seed of the 1st Maine's "Middletown Disaster".

 "The Disaster"

 Hatch had the 1st Maryland Cavalry and 5th New York Cavalry with him as well as Douty's small command.
 Col. Charles H Tompkins and the remaining ten companies of the 1st Vermont Cavalry and future Medal of Honor winner Charles H. T. Collis and his independent company of Pennsylvania Zouaves d'Afrique (manning wagons) were still en route from Strasburg.
 He sent riders back to warn Tompkins and Collis to skirt to the west of Middletown and take back roads to Winchester since the rebels held the Valley Turnpike.

 As rebel artillery continued to sporadically fire shells into downtown Middletown, Hatch formed up his brigade along the turnpike by the town square in columns of fours.
 The 1st Battalion and the 1st Vermont fell in at the rear of the brigade's column at the southern edge of Middletown.
 Taking the lead, Hatch moved out on the turnpike.
 Already receiving sporadic rifle fire before going very far, Hatch took the column off the pike onto a dirt road a half-mile out of town.
 (Note: Believed to be present day Cougill Rd.)

 Upon contact with the enemy on this road, Hatch charged and the whole column galloped down the road shooting and slashing at any rebels in their path.
 This generated a cloud of dust that obscured the turn off the Valley Turnpike.
 At the head of the column as the charge continued, Hatch saw that Ashby had managed to get one of his batteries behind a wagon barricade back on the turnpike and supported it with elements of the 21st North Carolina.
 Seeing more rebels moving off the pike and cutting a dirt lane parallel to the pike by several hundred yards, Hatch continued west on his path and smashed through the handful of Ashby's cavalry on that road, bypassing the artillery.